sdennett55/dev_blog/posts/how-to-easily-get-a-cvs-covid-vaccine-appointment.md

 ## Gotchas

 Please note that **the CVS website only allows a single user to check for availability 270 times** before they serve you a "Technical difficulties" error.
 Once your reach this error, you won't be able to keep checking availability for several hours.
 If you weren't able to secure an appointment before reaching this page, try this process again in another browser or device.

+Also note that by default, the CVS website checks for availability **up to 35 miles of the given zip code**.
+Sometimes you may get a result that you're not willing or capable to travel to.

 ## Other tips